sigsum/sigsum/proposals/2023-08-witness-apis.md

 < — witness.example.com/w1 jWbPPwAAAABkGFDLEZMHwSRaJNiIDoe9DYn/zXcrtPHeolMI5OWXEhZCB9dlrDJsX3b2oyin1nPZ\nqhf5nNo0xUe+mbIUBkBIfZ+qnA==
 ```

+The input is formatted in line with how checkpoints are encoded, with the
+old size on its own prefixed line, followed by the consistency proof,
+one hash per line.

-The client uses note.Open with the witness keys it expects, and if that call
+To parse the output, the client uses note.Open with the witness keys it
-succeeds, moves the valid signatures to its own view of the checkpoint, or
+expects, and if that call succeeds, moves the valid signatures to its
-extracts the signatures for the Sigsum format.
+own view of the checkpoint, or extracts the signatures for the Sigsum format.

 ```
 POST <witness URL>/get-tree-size